respeaker/get_started_with_respeaker/docs/ReSpeaker/QuickStart.md

 ### For Android

 1. Connect your smart phone to **ReSpeaker's Wi-Fi**.
-2. On your smart phone, open a AirPlay client software, such as: *AllConnect*.
+2. On your smart phone, open an AirPlay client software, such as: *AllConnect*.
 3. Select ReSpeaker as the following picture:

 	<div class="text-center">